-The fund DWS Eurovesta was launched on 7.
-November 1988, for an indefinite period.
+The fund DWS Top Dividende was launched on 28 April 2003, for an indefinite period.

 The investors are joint owners, on a fractional basis, of the assets of the fund in proportion to the number of units they hold.
 Units are made out to bearer and embody the bearer's claims against the Company.

-All units issued have the same configuration characteristics.
-No unit classes shall be formed.
 The fund is not a sub-fund of an umbrella structure.